TheoG2022/TRG_Challenge_14/README.md

 ### Step 7
 ### Created a cumulative return plot that shows the actual returns vs. the strategy returns.
 Save a PNG image of this plot.
 This will serve as a baseline against which to compare the effects of tuning the trading algorithm.

+## Commit 4
+###  Used the original training data as the baseline model, fitted another model with the new classifier.